Posted on 25 Jul 2016 18:54

 Many cultures make it a regular practice to fast.
 For example, Ramadan is a month of fasting for Muslims, a time to remember the suffering of the poor and to appreciate what God has given you.
 This is but one example of cultural or religious fasting.
 Buddhist monks fast daily, from noon to dawn.
 And there is a long history of Christian fasting, which today varies from church to church.
 Examples are Advent and Lent in the Catholic church, which today means eating less food in general, and abstaining from meat and meat products.

-Many people think that cleanse diets are healthy and will not only cleanse them.
-The desire to cleanse the body of toxins may be part of an obsession with healthy food has been named ortorexia nervosa.
+Many people think that cleanse diets are healthy and will not only cleanse them, but improve their overall physical and spiritual wellbeing.
+The desire to cleanse the body of toxins may be part of an obsession with healthy food which has been named ortorexia nervosa.
 Instead of a focus on an ideal body appearance, there is a focus on a healthy life-style, food quality, etc. to the point that their diet becomes so limited they risk malnutrition.
 Many different dietary practices are used, such as macrobiotic diets, raw food, vegan, and fruitarian.
-However, many have taken to assume that with orthorexia comes extreme physical danger.
+However, many have begun to assume that with orthorexia comes extreme physical danger.
 This is not necessarily the case.
 It is the obsessive compulsive manifestation which is the real problem.
 The danger is psychological and emotional.

 How does it affect health?
 How does any fasting affect health?
 Although fasting has actually been used clinically for various reasons, and with favorable results, such as fasting prior to chemotherapy to reduce side effect, there is not a lot of literature on its health effects.
 By far, the most literature exists on Ramadan fasting, because it is the most standardized type of fasting in the world.
 But its not standardized enough!
 Just like all of fasting.
 It is not just one practice.
 The practices and variables are quite wide and because of this it is hard to generalize its effects.